-We will make an extensive use of this notation convention.
-To cap off this brief introduction to bi-probability formalism, we note that Eq.~\eqref{eq:Q} formally resembles the formula for the so-called \textit{decoherence functional} found in the consistent histories formulation of quantum mechanics~\cite{Griffiths_JSP84,Gell-Mann_PRD93,Strasberg_SciPost23,Strasberg_arXiv23_2}; we defer a more detailed discussion on this link to the end of this section.
+We will make extensive use of this notation convention.\footnote{ While this manuscript was undergoing the review process, the proof of the generalized Kolmogorov extension theorem for bi-probabilities was reported in~\cite{Lonigro_24}.
+Consequently, it can now be said that the master functional $Q^F[f_+,f_-]$ does indeed exist, and the relation~\eqref{eq:gen_extension_thrm} is a mathematical fact rather than just a notation convention. } To conclude this brief introduction to bi-probability formalism, we note that Eq.~\eqref{eq:Q} resembles the formula for the so-called \textit{decoherence functional} found in the consistent histories formulation of quantum mechanics~\cite{Griffiths_JSP84,Gell-Mann_PRD93,Strasberg_SciPost23,Strasberg_arXiv23_2}; we defer a more detailed discussion of this link to the end of this section.

-\out{In appendix~\ref{appx:quasi-average_form}, we show that the influence from the observable $F$ exerted onto $\hat\varrho_o(t)$ can be parameterized with \textit{q-average} over the two-component \textit{q-stochastic} process $(F_{+}(\tau),F_{-}(\tau))$,} The first major pay off from employing this formalism is the ability to capture with bi-probabilities the totality of the influence exerted by system $S$ onto the observer system $O$.
-It was shown in~\cite{Szankowski_SciRep20,Szankowski_SciPostLecNotes23} that the reduced density matrix $\hat\varrho_o(t)$ can be rewritten in terms of \textit{bi-average} $\langle\ldots\rangle$ where the instances of observable operator $\hat F(t)$ (and any other influences from system $S$) are represented by the components of bi-stochastic process $(F_+(t),F_-(t))$ averaged over its bi-probability distributions $\{Q_n^F\}_{n=1}^\infty$,
+The first major payoff from employing this formalism is the ability to capture, with bi\-/probabilities, the totality of the influence exerted by system $S$ onto the observer system $O$.
+It was shown in~\cite{Szankowski_SciRep20,Szankowski_SciPostLecNotes23_} that the reduced density matrix $\hat\varrho_o(t)$ can be rewritten in terms of \textit{bi-average} $\langle\ldots\rangle$, where the instances of observable operator $\hat F(t)$ (and any other influences from system $S$) are represented by the components of bi-stochastic process $(F_+(t),F_-(t))$, averaged over its bi-probability distributions $\{Q_n^F\}_{n=1}^\infty$:

 where the auxiliary $O$-only operator functional is derived from the $OS$ interaction operator, Eq.~\eqref{eq:SO_int}, by replacing $\hat F(\tau)$ with a function,